 In the days before the Internet, vicarious oneupmanship through one’s children simply didn’t happen.
 The closest most people got to FOMO was ‘keeping up with the Joneses’ – trying to emulate or not be outdone by one’s neighbours.
 But times have changed and the emphasis today is more on experiences rather than on possessions.
 Increasingly, parents from all walks of life are more involved and take a greater interest in what their children see and do (if they can get them away from screens) than ever before.
 Today we are fortunate to live in a time when there’s more happening for children ‘out there’ than at any time in the past, and not all of it carries a hefty price tag.
 Our digital world can connect us to wonderful experiences, events and activities for our children.
 We just need to know how and where to find them.

 So what can be done for overwhelmed, time-poor, smartphone-wielding parents who want their children to see and do great things at weekends and during the holidays?
 Kids have an annoying habit of growing up fast, so things that were ideal last year quickly lose their appeal this year.
 And we’ve all been there – struggling with our work/life balance whilst trawling the internet for inspiration at 11:30 pm, when we haven’t the foggiest idea what we’re looking for.
-In the background we’re conscious of the boredom factor setting in, and our kids’ unhealthy addiction screen-based activities.
+We may also have reasons for not wanting to burn a hole in our wallets.
+In the background we’re conscious of the boredom factor setting in, and our kids’ unhealthy obsessions with screen-based activities.
 And it’s only day three of the holidays!